 Arrive Phoenix, an adaptive reuse build in the uptown area, just north of the Melrose District, celebrated phase one of its grand opening Labor Day weekend.
 As part of the $20 million, 79-room neighborhood hotel project, Venue Projects and Vintage Partners joined forces to restore twin midcentury modern towers.

-After breaking ground in September 2019, the new AC Hotel by Marriott is taking shape at the Arizona Center.
-Scheduled to open in 2021, the 199-room, 13-story hotel will feature 3,400 square feet of meeting space, two media salons and a boardroom.
+After breaking ground in September 2019, the AC Hotel by Marriott Phoenix Downtown opened in February 2021.
+The 13-story, 199-room boutique hotel features 3,400 square feet of meeting space, two media salons and a boardroom.

-The AC Lounge will be home to an outdoor patio with water features and fireplaces, and an indoor/outdoor lobby bar will overlook the Arizona Center — a mixed-use space located half a mile from the Phoenix Convention Center — that underwent a $25 million renovation to office space, dining, entertainment and outdoor amenities in 2019.
-Upon completion, this will be the fourth AC Hotel in Greater Phoenix, following AC Hotel Phoenix Biltmore, AC Hotel Scottsdale North and AC Hotel Phoenix Tempe/Downtown.
+The AC Lounge is home to an outdoor patio with water features and fireplaces, and an indoor/outdoor lobby bar overlooks the Arizona Center — a mixed-use space located half a mile from the Phoenix Convention Center — that underwent a $25 million renovation to office space, dining, entertainment and outdoor amenities in 2019.
+This is the fourth AC Hotel in Greater Phoenix, following AC Hotel Phoenix Biltmore, AC Hotel Scottsdale North and AC Hotel Phoenix Tempe/Downtown.